nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/thumbnail.md

 The above thumbnail factories will be used to compute and fetch specific thumbnails for folderish documents on one hand, and audio documents on the other hand.
 Here are their properties:

 * `docType`: string identifying the related document type.
 In the example, the type is "Audio".
 * `facet`: string identifying the related document facet.
-In the example, the facet is "Folderish".
 * `factoryClass`: string representing the class name of the factory to use.

 Each factory should implement the interface [`ThumbnailFactory`](http://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/api/thumbnail/class-use/ThumbnailFactory.html) .
 This interface contract contains two methods to implement: